Here are the best brands for vegan shampoos and conditioners without animal testing - 100% cruelty-free!

 Interesting topics: Green Glam: These are the trendiest ethical make up brands

-Vegan shampoos do not contain any animal ingredients such as milk, animal dyes or beeswax.
+for vegan shampoos and conditioners do not contain any animal ingredients such as milk, animal dyes or beeswax.
 They also do without animal testing in research and development.
 The following labels help consumers to find vegan and cruelty-free products:

-- the vegan flower of the Vegan Society
+- the vegan flower from the Vegan Society

 - the Leaping Bunny logo